Amadoroso/42_Get_next_line/README.md

 ---

 ## Description
-The goal of this project is to program a function that returns a line read from a file descriptor[cite: 4, 87].
+The goal of this project is to program a function that returns a line read from a file descriptor.
 It serves as an introduction to using static variables in C programming.
-Repeated calls to the function read the text file one line at a time until the end of the file or an error occurs[cite: 88, 91].
+Repeated calls to the function read the text file one line at a time until the end of the file or an error occurs.

 ## Instructions
 **Compilation**
 The project must be compiled using `cc` with the mandatory flags and a defined buffer size.
-Run the following at the root of the repository[cite: 108]:
+Run the following at the root of the repository:
 `cc -Wall -Wextra -Werror -D BUFFER_SIZE=42 get_next_line.c get_next_line_utils.c`

 To compile the bonus part, which allows managing multiple file descriptors simultaneously using a single static variable: